July 6, 2015

-Your kids love pancakes, but you haven’t found a good gluten-free recipe?
-Look no further.
-Our kitchen-tested and kid-approved recipe is one your family will love.
+Your kids love pancakes, but with so many different food allergies, it’s hard to find one that pleases everyone.
+Well, look no further.
+Our kitchen-tested and kid-approved allergy-friendly pancake recipe is one your family will love.

 - 1 cup gluten-free all-purpose flour

 - 2 teaspoons ground cinnamon

 - 2 tablespoons maple syrup or sugar or honey